kbaileyky/VersionClassifier/Test/Posting-your-first-message-Chrome.md

 ## Disclaimer

-TThe Priv.ly Project is still under active development.
+The Priv.ly Project is still under active development.
 Think of using privacy software under “active development” like crossing a bridge that is still under construction.
 Read the [Safety page](https://priv.ly/pages/safety.html) on the Privly website for more information about the security of your data.